heathcliff233/docs-engine-example/src/content/another-page.md

 # Another page

-This is just another page to test navigation between pages.
+yes, This is just another page to test navigation between pages.

 Here’s a test of including a custom MDX component: